romanz/amodem/README.md

-# Audio Modem for Uni-Directional Communication
+# Audio Modem Communication Library

 This program can be used to transmit a specified file between 2 computers, using a simple audio cable (for better SNR and higher speeds) or a simple headset,